Ho-Duy-Vu/VAM-Insurance/README.md

 - **ReportLab 4.0.7** - Dynamic PDF generation with custom layouts

 ### Deployment Infrastructure
-The platform is deployed using modern cloud infrastructure with the frontend hosted on Vercel for global CDN distribution and automatic deployments.
-The backend runs on Render with container-based deployment, environment-based configuration management, and automated health monitoring.
-The system includes Docker support for local development and alternative deployment options.
+The platform is deployed using modern serverless infrastructure with the frontend hosted on **Vercel** for global CDN distribution and automatic deployments.
+The backend runs on **Cloudflare Workers** with edge computing capabilities, providing ultra-low latency worldwide.
+File storage is handled by **Cloudflare R2** (S3-compatible object storage), and database operations use **Cloudflare D1** (serverless SQLite).
+This fully serverless architecture ensures zero server management, automatic scaling, and cost-effective operations on free tiers.

 ## Architecture